saihaj/graphql-ts-node-advanced-tutorial/docs/2-customizing-the-graphql-request-flow.md

 }
 ```

-An AST visitor is an object with hooks/handler function for specific entities, that are specified through the `kind` property in the document AST.
+An AST visitor is an object with hooks/handler functions for specific entities, that are specified through the `kind` property in the document AST.

 ```ts
 import { ASTVisitor } from 'graphql'